Obrigheim Nuclear Power Plant

-Obrigheim Nuclear Power Plant (KWO) is a mothballed nuclear power plant in Obrigheim, Neckar-Odenwald-Kreis, on the banks of the Neckar and owned by EnBW.
+Obrigheim Nuclear Power Plant (KWO) is a nuclear power plant currently in the decommissioning phase.
+The plant is located in Obrigheim, Neckar-Odenwald-Kreis, on the banks of the Neckar and owned by EnBW.
 It operated a pressurized water reactor unit from 1969 to 2005.
-It has been defuelled since 2007, with spent fuel rods awaiting transport to an interim storage facility.
+The defuelling process was completed in 2007, with spent fuel rods awaiting transport to an interim storage facility.
 In March 2017, EnBW tested the shipment of numerous castors by a barge on the Neckar to Neckarwestheim Nuclear Power Plant.

 History 1959-2005

-On May 5, 1955, the Federal Republic of Germany, with the French occupation force, started to work in earnest towards peaceful use of nuclear energy.
+On 5 May 1955 the Federal Republic of Germany, with the French occupation force, started to work in earnest towards peaceful use of nuclear energy.
 The district of Bavaria and Baden-Württemberg were particularly interested in this development.
 In 1957 the Arbeitsgemeinschaft Kernkraft Stuttgart (AKS) group was created in Baden-Württemberg.
 The minister-president and minister of the economics of Baden-Württemberg at the time, Hermann Veit took over the project of establishing a nuclear power plant, and looked towards the Calder Hall Gas cooled reactor in England for a design.

 In the spring of 1959, AKS chose an unusual reactor design: the organically moderated and cooled reactor (OMR).
 When the much smaller AEC demonstration facility at Piqua, Ohio suffered severe problems, they switched to a light water reactor in 1962.

 The reactor was built with a US license and public funding, and went online in 1969.

 During the 2003 European heat wave, Obrigheim was shut down due to high water temperature in the river.

-It was shut down in 2005, having produced 90 billion kWh.
+It was permanently shut down in 2005, having produced 90 billion kWh.